What is a Project Prioritization Matrix?

 - In the first column, list down the problems which have been identified in the brainstorming session.

-- From the 2nd column onwards, list down the criteria for evaluation along with their weightage (if any).
+- From the 2nd column onwards, list down the criteria for evaluation along with their weight (if any).

 Ranking the Problems